Canon 1D Mark III vs Nikon D700

 - More modern: Was introduced somewhat (1 year and 4 months) more recently.

-If the count of individual advantages (bullet points above) is taken as a guide, the D700 emerges as the winner of the match-up (9 : 6 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the D700 is the clear winner of the contest (10 : 6 points).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.

 Expert reviews: Canon 1D Mark III vs Nikon D700